 To defrost the chicken nuggets, simply pop them in the microwave for about 30 seconds.

-Baked chicken nuggets that can turn picky eaters to little piggies.
+Baked chicken nuggets.
+Perfect for freezer stash.
 These nuggets are crispy on the outside and tender on the inside.

 - 2 cups whole milk